 - (1) The project is located on a site considered by NDHFA, in its sole discretion, to be grayfield or brownfield in nature.
-For purposes of this Plan, the term grayfield refers simply to previously developed property while brownfield refers to previously developed property where future use is affected by real or perceived environmental contamination. - (2) The project is in a QCT or city revitalization area established by resolution or other legal action by the city, and the development of the project contributes to a concerted community revitalization plan, as defined in section IIB of this Plan.
+For purposes of this Plan, the term grayfield refers simply to previously developed property while brownfield refers to previously developed property where future use is affected by real or perceived environmental contamination. - (2) The project is in a QCT or city revitalization area established by resolution or other legal action by the city, and the development of the project contributes to a concerted community revitalization plan.
+For purposes of this Plan, a concerted community revitalization plan is defined as a locally approved revitalization plan targeting specific existing areas or neighborhoods within the community for housing and economic development including the infill new construction or rehabilitation of housing.
+To qualify, the plan must be officially adopted by the local governing body, identify a specific time period, apply only to a defined geographic area within the community, and specifically call for infill new construction or rehabilitation of affordable housing or economic development plans, short-term work plans, municipal zoning or land use plans, or plans which are so broad as to encompass the entire community or so narrow as to encompass only the project's subject property do not qualify under this definition